wendelscardua/file-fixers/README.md

 - FamiTone 5.0 (set `NSF2DATA` and `TEXT2DATA` paths on Makefile)
 - FamiTracker (set `FAMITRACKER` path on Makefile).

+Intermediate sfx and soundtrack files are commited, so FamiTone and FamiTracker are only needed if their original files are changed.

 ## Building

 To compile a release version: